senzing-garage/knowledge-base/HOWTO/bring-up-ELK-stack.md

 - The 'containers to log' use the same `NETWORK` as the ELK stack
 - `Elasticsearch`, `kibana`, and `logstash`, are not present in any `depends_on` sections
-- Each container to log has the loggin fields (This is also required if the containers are in the same `yaml`).
+- Each container to log has a logging field (This is also required if the containers are in the same `yaml`).
 Example:
 ``` yaml
   logging:
       driver: gelf